-The LSI3 Woofer allows to measure woofers and other electro-dynamical transducers operated in free-air or coupled with an additional mechanical or acoustical resonator (vented enclosure, horn, panel) giving a total mechanical-acoustical system of 2nd or 4th-order.
+The LSI3 Woofer measures woofers and other electro-dynamical transducers with a resonance frequency between 15 Hz and 400 Hz operated in free-air or coupled with an additional mechanical or acoustical resonator (vented enclosure, horn, panel) giving a total mechanical-acoustical system of 2nd or 4th-order.
 There are three working modes: Free air, sealed enclosure and vented enclosure.

-This module is dedicated for micro-speakers, tweeters, and horn compression drivers and which may be modeled by a 2nd-order mechanical system with a resonance fre-quency between 400 Hz and 1.5 kHz.
+This module is dedicated to micro-speakers, tweeters, and horn compression drivers and which may be modeled by a 2nd-order mechanical system with a resonance frequency between 100 Hz and 1.5 kHz.

 - Assessing the Large Signal Performance of Loudspeakers

 - Large Signal Performance of Tweeters

 - Loudspeaker Nonlinearities.
 Causes, Parameters, Symptoms (Know-How Poster)

 - Perceptual and Physical Evaluation of Guitar Speakers

 - Why and How to Test Voice Coil Position in Production Line

 Consumer Electronics Association